- Applicants must be graduate students enrolled in a PhD or Masters program at a University of California campus.

 - Don’t forget to “send” the application once you are finished by clicking on the “Apply” button at the bottom of the application form!

-Completed applications will be made available to the evaluation committee on each student’s campus.
-Applications receiving recommendations from campus committees are forwarded to a UC-wide committee that determines which applications are funded and in what amounts.
-Award decisions will be emailed to applicants by December 10, 2019.
+Completed applications will be evaluated by a UC-wide committee that will determine which applications are funded and in what amounts.
+Award decisions will be emailed to applicants by December 1, 2022.

 - All application materials must be submitted as Adobe PDF files.
 There are many ways to create pdf files, some of which are described at http://www.wikihow.com/Create-PDF-Files